Kakazablone/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls -t1 | head -n 10 :Create a script that displays the 10 newest files in the current directory.
 One file per line Sorted from the newest to the oldest sort | uniq -u : Create a script that takes a list of words as input and prints only words that appear exactly once.
-Input format: One line, one word Output format: One line, one word Words should be sorted grep root /etc/passwd : Display lines containing the pattern “root” from the file /etc/passwd
+Input format: One line, one word Output format: One line, one word Words should be sorted grep root /etc/passwd : Display lines containing the pattern “root” from the file /etc/passwd grep -c bin /etc/passwd : Display the number of lines that contain the pattern “bin” in the file /etc/passwd